HairySpoon/htlfc/src/htlfc/agents/Agents_API.md

 > The MHT agent solves these by rewriting the HTML and CSS with an arbitrary string which is also used as the name of the MIME file in `tempdir`.

 >### MAFF Agent
 There are two known MAFF variants.
-One contains its files at the same level as the index file.
+One holds its files at the same level as the index file.
 The other employs a directory "index_files" for this purpose.
 The agent adjusts manifest to suit.

 ## Exceptions